-- 1. The fast response time of V^2 technology increases the IC's sensitivity to noise on the V{FB} line.
-Fortunately, a simple RC filter, formed by the feedback network and a small capacitor (100 pF works well, shown below as C6) placed between V{FB} and GND, filters out most noise and provides a system practically immune to jitter.
+- 1. The fast response time of $V^2$ technology increases the IC's sensitivity to noise on the $V{FB}$ line.
+Fortunately, a simple RC filter, formed by the feedback network and a small capacitor (100 pF works well) placed between $V{FB}$ and GND filters out most noise and provides a system practically immune to jitter.
 This capacitor should be located as close as possible to the IC. - 2.
-The COMP capacitor (shown below as C13) should be connected via its own path to the IC ground.
-The COMP capacitor is sensitive to the intermittent ground drops caused by switching currents.
+The COMP capacitor should be connected via its own path to the IC ground.
+The COMP capacitor is sensitive to the intermittent ground drops caused

+- by switching currents.
 A separate ground path will reduce the potential for jitter. - 3.
-The V{CC} bypass capacitor (0.1 μF or greater, shown below as C4) should be located as close as possible to the IC.
+The $V{CC}$ bypass capacitor (0.1 $\mu F$ or greater) should be located as close as possible to the IC.
 This capacitor's connection to GND must be as short as possible.
-The 10 Ω resistor (shown below as R3) should be placed close to the V{CC} pin. - 4.
+A 10 $\Omega$ resistor should be placed close to the $V{CC}$ pin. - 4.
 The IC should not be placed in the path of switching currents.
 If a ground plane is used, care should be taken by the designer to ensure that the IC is not located over a ground or other current return path.